yingx9/tp/docs/UserGuide.md

 ```
 > exit
-Thanks for using SysLib CLI!
+Thanks for using SysLib!
 We have saved the current resources and events.
 See you next time!
 ____________________________________________________________
 ```